NVIDIA/aistore/cmd/authn/README.md

 ## Known limitations

 - **Per-bucket authentication**.
 It is currently not possible to limit user access to only a certain bucket, or buckets.
 Once users log in, they have full access to all the data;
-- **Token refresh**.
-There is no automatic token refreshing.
-By default, a token expires in 24 hours.
-So, if you are going to run something for a longer time you should either add manual token refresh on getting 'No authorized' error or increase expiration time in settings.